Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/config.md

 {{</tabs>}}

 {{<callout info>}}
-If you want to use an already existing certificate, please store it as secret in the RDS namespace with the name "sciebords-tls-public".
-See the shell script "create_cert.sh" for an example.
+If you want to use an already existing certificate, please store it as secret in the RDS namespace with the name `sciebords-tls-public`.
+See the shell script `create_cert.sh` for an example.
-If you want to change the secret name, you need to set the name in your `values.yaml` under `global.ingress.tls.secretName`.
+If you want to change the secret name, you need to set the name in your `values.yaml` under `global.ingress.tls.secretName` and restart the system.
 {{</callout>}}

 ## Apply the configuration